Apply Now Schedule a visit

 The rise of artificial intelligence (AI) is no longer confined to research labs or tech giants—it's transforming how we live, work, and solve problems.
 From autonomous vehicles navigating city streets to AI-driven diagnostic tools in healthcare, and from personalized learning platforms to predictive analytics in business, AI is shaping the opportunities and career paths available to the next generation.
 For students completing their 12th grade, the question of pursuing a BTech in Artificial Intelligence is both exciting and daunting, especially for those without a coding background.

-But this question extends beyond programming; it reflects a broader shift in higher education and skill development.
+But this question extends beyond programming, it reflects a broader shift in higher education and skill development.
 Traditionally, technical disciplines like computer science and AI assumed prior coding knowledge, creating a perceived barrier for many students.
 Today, a BTech in Artificial Intelligence is increasingly designed to welcome learners from diverse academic backgrounds.
 The field is interdisciplinary by nature, blending mathematics, statistics, logical reasoning, and domain-specific applications alongside programming.
+In other words, the divide between "technical" and "non-technical" students is fading, and curiosity, problem-solving ability, and analytical thinking are becoming just as important as coding skills.

 Employers now value graduates who can conceptualize real-world problems and design AI solutions, not only those who can write flawless code.
 This evolution means universities must rethink their curricula, offering foundational programming, applied projects, and interdisciplinary exposure to help students thrive even without prior coding experience.